omonimus1/blog-jade-rubick/content/pages/1--about/index.md

 ---
 <re-img src="avatar-large.jpeg" hovereffect=true></re-img>

 My name is Jade Rubick.
 I advise startup founders and engineering leaders on how to build thriving engineering organizations.
-My specialty is humane, equitable, results-focused organizations.
+My specialty is humane, results-focused organizations.

 [Contact me](/contact) if you'd like to discuss how I might be able to help your organization.
 You can see my background, companies I've worked with, and what people say about working with me on [LinkedIn](https://www.linkedin.com/in/jaderubick/).